-For the Ph.D., the total classroom course requirement is 45-51 credits, including prior master's degree work and 24-30 credits (advanced topical seminars, research seminar and dissertation advisement) devoted to research-related courses and activities.
-Students will also be expected to pass a certification examination and an advanced seminar and to write a dissertation.
+For the Ph.D., the total classroom course requirement is 45-51 credits, including prior master's degree work.
+In addition there is 21-27 credits in advanced topical seminars, research seminar and dissertation advisement specifically devoted to research-related courses and activities.
+Students will also be expected to pass a certification examination.
+Students will also conduct original research as part of their dissertation and will need to pass a proposal hearing, an advanced seminar (specifically on their data) and dissertation oral defense on their full dissertation.